-After the rush of Oxytocin calmed, and the buzz of having my new baby lulled, I felt alone.
-Without a good support network, I did what no Birth Warrior should ever do – I attempted to soldier on, never asking for help and pretending I could manage all by myself.
+Like so many other courageous women, my journey to becoming a Birth Warrior was a tough one.
+After the buzz of having my new baby lulled, I felt alone.
+Lacking a good support network, I did what no Birth Warrior should ever do – I attempted to soldier on, never asking for help and pretending I could manage all by myself.

 I forgot that it takes a village to raise a child.
 I learnt the hard way that it takes a village to raise a new mum too.
 Luckily my tribe rallied, and I found my strength again.